vlyon/Plate/README.md

 - `path => ''`

     The path to the templates on the filesystem.
+    An empty string (the default) refers to the current directory.
     If set to `undef` then the filesystem will not be searched, only cached templates will be served.

 - `static => undef`

+    If set to a false value (the default), the engine will reload and recompile templates whenever files are modified.

     If set to a true value,
-    the engine will not reload the template when the file changes.
+    file modification will not be checked nor will templates be reloaded.
     While this improves performance in production, it is not recommended in development.

 - `suffix => '.plate'`